Leleat/Tiling-Assistant/README.md

 If the free space spans 2 quadrants, you can hold `Shift` while activating the icon to tile the window to the top or the left free quadrant depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right quadrant.

+**You should disable GNOME's default shortcuts for the split view and use the shortcuts of this extension.**

 ![Preview](preview.gif)

 ## Installation